KILTprotocol/docs/docs/concepts/07_dip/01_overview.md

 For an account to take advantage of DIP it needs a decentralized identity (DID) and to create a transaction on the provider chain to generate a cross-chain identity commitment.

-There are two options for an account to do this:

--   A Dapp developer builds the functionality into their app for a user using the DIP SDK.
+For an account to be able to do this, a Dapp developer needs to build the functionality into their app for a user using the DIP SDK.
--   The user uses the KILT DID utilities library themselves.

 :::info Find out more